 To avoid this potential hurdle, companies can consider having experienced, tech-savvy drivers test the ELD solution to help develop training and assist with fleet-wide rollout.

 Adopting the FMCSA ELD mandate doesn’t end when the devices are installed in the trucks.
 There will be a need for ongoing tech support for hardware and software.
 If an ELD fails, drivers are allowed to use an alternative method for only eight days, so it’s important to keep the system running on a regular basis.

 Look for providers that have 24/7 support capabilities and a network that fits your fleet operations.
 For larger or specialty fleets, consider the possibility of using customized applications to meet your specific requirements.

 5. Getting Into a Long-Term Binding Contract

-Tablet-based solutions like the Samsung/Magellan ELD package offer a high level of flexibility, as fleets own the device and have the option to use a variety of apps on the same platform.
+Samsung’s tablet-based ELD solutions offer a high level of flexibility, as fleets own the device and have the option to use a variety of apps on the same platform.

 A proprietary device could lock you into long-term contract that may not meet your fleet operations needs.
 Therefore, opt for hardware and ELD services that give you freedom to make the best choices for your fleet operations.

 Any FMCSA ELD mandate implementation can be a success by avoiding these five mistakes.
 By looking for certified, registered devices that allow maximum flexibility and prove to be an asset to any fleet, organizations can set themselves up with a solution that is not only cutting edge, but also scalable as their fleet grows.